 - Actionable Analyst Reports (over 2,000 funds, ETFs, and stocks).

 - The allocation of mutual fund into specific investment categories and stocks.

 - If a stock has dividends — the payout amounts over time.

 - The annual fees to own an ETF or mutual fund.
 An important aspect often missed.
 Typically the lower the cost, the better odds to meet or beat the comparative index.

 - Their X-Ray tool is second to none and ensures you aren’t over allocated in a specific sector, country or stock.

 - Their free and premium screeners.
-It offers a quick method to narrow your selection of a stock or mutual fund
+It offers a quick method to narrow your selection of a stock or mutual fund.

 - The Cost Analyzer is also a great tool to help pick one ETF/mutual fund over another.

 While a mutual fund’s prospectus will state its allocation in only US based companies, the statement may not be completely true.
-Morningstar takes a mutual fund’s quarterly SEC reporting of their individual stock ownership and uses it to help determine your asset allocation.
+Morningstar takes a mutual fund’s quarterly SEC reporting of their individual stock ownership, and uses it to help determine your true asset allocation.
 So while on a macro level you may have the correct asset allocation, you could be heavily weighted in a particular stock or category unknown to you.
 This could unknowingly increase your investment risk and decrease returns.

-Morningstar premium membership offers a wealth of information and is a must have for any investor junkie like myself.
-The annual fee is $169, and is well worth the cost.
+Morningstar premium membership offers a wealth of information, and is a must have for any investor junkie like myself.
+The annual fee is $199, and is well worth the cost.
 You’ll quickly recoup the annual fee because you’ll empower yourself to make much better investment decisions.
 You can test drive their service free for 14-days with no obligation.
 Morningstar’s service is like getting an investment adviser, without the costly fees.
 You can also sign-up for their free service, which excludes the premium options.